Are Fish Oil, Salmon Oil, Cod Liver Oil & Krill Oil the Same?

 Today, the omega-3 industry is specializing more than ever.
-On the supermarket shelf, you don’t just find fish oil any longer, but a broad range of products under that main heading, including cod liver, salmon, and even krill oil.
+On the supermarket shelf, you don’t just find fish oil supplements any longer, but a broad range of products under that main heading, including cod liver, salmon, and even krill oil supplements.

-While all of these sources contain EPA and DHA omega-3 fatty acids, the composition and nutritional profiles of the oils can be quite different.
+While all of these sources contain eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) omega-3 fatty acids, the composition and nutritional profiles of the oils can be quite different.
 So how do you know which one is best for you?

-Below, we’ll walk you through the finer points of omega-3 supplements, from how they are made to the doses necessary to deliver results.
+Below, we’ll walk you through the finer points of omega-3 supplements, from how they are made to the doses necessary to deliver optimal health benefits.

 Where Does Omega-3 Fish Oil Come From?

-As the Norwegian newspaper Aftenposten reported, there’s often no quality control differentiation between the oil destined for people and animals prior to refining (2).
+As the Norwegian newspaper Aftenposten reported, there’s often no quality control differentiation between the fish oil destined for people and animals prior to refining [2].

 “But My Omega-3 Supplement Says It’s From Norway!”